samlafell/devrel-pdf-rag-chatbot/data-extractor/README.md

 This is the data extractor component.
 It reads PDF files from a source folder, extracts chunks of data from them and creates vector embeddings.
 These are then stored in CrateDB.

-The resulting dataset can be queried using natural language through the [Chat Bot interface](../chatbot/) provided.
+The resulting dataset can be queried using natural language through the [Chatbot interface](../chatbot/) provided.

 ## First Steps